 - Add in the chocolate mixture from earlier and gently fold together using a spatula.
 Do not use a whisk or overmix!

-- Add in the flour and unsweetened cocoa powder and continue mixing until no streaks appear.1/2 cup all-purpose flour, 1/4 cup unsweetened cocoa powder
+- Add in the flour and unsweetened cocoa powder and continue mixing until no streaks appear.1/2 cup all-purpose flour, 1/4 cup cocoa powder

 - Toss in the chocolate chips and mix for a few seconds.1/4 cup semi-sweet chocolate chips

 - Pour into a prepared 8×8 square pan and spread out evenly.
 Bake for 20-35 minutes or until a toothpick inserted comes out sticky.
 The sides will be set, but inside will remain jiggly.
 In some ovens it takes 20 minutes, and others it takes 35, so keep an eye on it after 20!
 Once it's ready, turn off your oven.

 - Slightly open the oven door for 10 minutes and allow the hot air to come out.
 Then completely remove the brownies from the oven and cool on the counter.
 Top off with chocolate hearts, chocolate chips, and flakey sea salt.

 - These brownies are best eaten the day they're made.
 Keep any leftovers in an airtight container at room temperature for up to three days.
 My favourite way to eat them is warm with a scoop of vanilla ice cream!1/4 cup semi-sweet chocolate hearts, flakey sea salt